FatimaYousif/pick_up_objects_task/README.md

 ![Video](/images/BT_stage1.gif)

 ## Problems Found

 The following were the problems encountered:
-1. Understandind and managing Blackboard component in py_trees for implementation purposes.
+None, yet an easy-level problem was the understanding and managing Blackboard component in py_trees for implementation purposes.
-2. Having to incoperate the turtlebot3_stage_3.world with obstacles and walls.
-3.

 ## Conclusion

+goes here ...